"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Nobody will ever convince this modern world to return to old-fashioned letter writing (barring a historical-sized sabotage of all things computer-related).
 We're in this technological world too deep.
 Facebook and Twitter-style communication will thrive, probably evolving to something else in the future.

-Relevancy always flows, always moves, always discovers new ways to adapt to others rather than making others adapt to it.
+Relevancy always flows, moves forward, discovers new ways to adapt to others rather than making others adapt to it.
 And Love finds the most relevant way to share this one most vital message: Jesus loves me this I know.

 What remains is for me to follow that Love.
 With relevance.